 Archived

 Projects that have been archived.
-They don’t clutter the active list, but everything in them, including chats, documents, Reviews, and Discoveries, is preserved and accessible.
+They don’t clutter the active list, and nothing inside them is lost — chats, documents, Reviews, and Discoveries are all preserved.
+To work in one again, unarchive it first.

 Finding a project

-Three ways to narrow down the list, depending on what you’re looking for.Search by name
+Four ways to narrow down the list, depending on what you’re looking for.1

-Use the Sort by dropdown to switch between Recent activity, Created date, Name, and Practice area.
+Use the Sort by dropdown to switch between Last edited (the default), Name, and Date created.

 Project actions